Sign up for weekly AppOps insights.

 One of the easiest, fastest, and most secure ways to do this is with Prodly’s sandbox seeding feature.
 This lets you instantly replicate data from production into up to five environments in one go—while masking or redacting the data with a single click.

 Another benefit of Prodly is that it masks or obfuscates the data before it goes into the development environment.
-This adds yet another layer of security to your data protection.
+That means the team member preparing the environment can be authorized to see it, but the developer who’ll be working in the org will never see it.
+This adds yet another layer of security to your data protection

 1-Click Scratch Org Automation